 2019

-Opening of the fiber pilot plant of the Fraunhofer-Center for High Temperature Materials and Design HTL
+Opening of the fiber pilot plant of the Fraunhofer Center for High Temperature Lightweight Construction HTL.

-Establishment of Fraunhofer Project Group IWKS: Fraunhofer Research Institution for Materials Recycling and Resource Strategies IWKS
+Establishment of the Fraunhofer Project Group IWKS as an independent Fraunhofer Research Institution for Materials Recycling and Resource Strategies IWKS.